 - Confirmation of receipt by the employee to establish proof of notice

 Although exit documentation practices vary across jurisdictions, standardized protocols for recording and communicating employee separations are critical to ensure legal compliance and organizational accountability.
 Exit policies typically mandate the use of specific documentation templates to systematically capture the nature of the exit, notice periods, and any agreed-upon terms.
-Proper documentation minimizes disputes and supports regulatory adherence.
 The table below outlines common documentation elements, applicable notice requirements, and their relevance in voluntary versus involuntary exits.

 | Documentation Element | Notice Requirement | Applicability |